milosmiric/semantic-cache/README.md

 # Semantic Cache

-A demonstration of semantic caching for LLM queries using MongoDB Atlas Vector Search, VoyageAI embeddings, and OpenAI.
+A demonstration of semantic caching for LLM queries using MongoDB Atlas Vector Search, VoyageAI embeddings, and Vercel AI SDK (supporting OpenAI, Anthropic, Google, and more).

 ## Overview